 A feather tumbled slowly down as I watched, doubtless lost by one of the great birds.
-I rushed to it as it touched the ground and took it, for I recalled it to be an ingredient for one of the spells in Manannan's great book.
+I rushed to it as it touched the ground and took it, for I recalled an eagle's feather to be an ingredient for one of the spells in Manannan's great book.
 I brushed it against my cheek and hoped it would help bring me the freedom I was seeking.